nikhilm/uvbook/source/filesystem.rst

 scheme.
 For example, node.js uses its own slab allocator which associates buffers with V8 objects.

-The read callback ``nread`` parameter is -1 on any error.
+The read callback ``nread`` parameter is less than 0 on any error.
 This error might be EOF, in which case we close all the streams, using the generic close function ``uv_close()`` which deals with the handle based on its internal type.
 Otherwise ``nread`` is a non-negative number and we can attempt to write that many bytes to the output streams.
 Finally remember that buffer allocation and deallocation is application responsibility, so we free the data.